-Chronic Care Management is an initiative started by the Center for Medicare and Medicaid Services (CMS) to encourage medical practices to identify patients with two or more chronic conditions, determine changes in their health, and to help manage these changes.
-The program is a preventative measure in order to avoid unnecessary emergency room or hospital visits.
-It is also meant to minimize readmission to hospitals after patient release.
+Care Management is an initiative started by the Center for Medicare and Medicaid Services (CMS) to encourage medical practices to identify patients with one or more chronic or high-risk conditions, in order to proactively manage their care between office visits.

 The Centers for Disease Control and Prevention defines a chronic condition as any condition that has been ongoing for more than one year and requires prolonged medical care.
 Chronic conditions are also defined as those that limit the patient’s ability to perform basic activities of daily living (ADLs).
 Activities of daily living include eating (feeding themselves), bathing, dressing, toileting (the ability to independently use the toilet and perform personal hygiene), transferring (the ability to independently get in and out of a bed or chair), and the ability to maintain continence (bladder and bowel control).

-The Center for Medicare and Medicaid Services has identified the list below as chronic conditions.
-Along with these medical conditions, Urologic chronic conditions include Benign Prostatic Hyperplasia (BPH), overactive bladder (OAB), bladder cancer, renal cancer, prostate cancer, ureter cancer and renal pelvis cancer.
+The Center for Medicare and Medicaid Services has identified the list below as chronic or high-risk conditions.
+Along with these medical conditions, Urologic chronic conditions include Benign Prostatic Hyperplasia (BPH), overactive bladder (OAB), recurrent urinary tract infection, bladder cancer, renal cancer, prostate cancer, ureter cancer and renal pelvis cancer.

 - Alzheimer’s disease/Dementia